zerothi/sisl/docs/api/geom/building.rst

 All methods returns a `Geometry` object.

 Some of the geometries are created in section based geometries, such as `heteroribbon`.
-This functionality is provided through the `composite_geometry`
+This functionality is provided through the `composite_geometry`.

 Bulk